vbookshelf/W2H-Web-2-Home/README.md

 - There is a Arduino sketch in the folder named: ```arduino-sketch```.
 Upload this sketch to your Arduino.
 - Go to the control panel page on the website.
 Press the button to turn the Arduino off and on.<br>
 You will need to wait a few seconds while the command is sent and confirmed.<br>
-If you initially see "Unknown - last command may have failed" - pressing the button should clear that message.
+If you initially see "Unknown - last command may have failed" after pressing the button - wait a few seconds.
+The message should change when the status updates.

 <br>